IHE/ITI.SeR/SeR.md

 The XACMLAuthorizationDecisionQuery Response message is created by the Authorization Decisions Manager in response to the XACMLAuthorizationDecisionQuery Request.
 This message conveys to the Authorization Decisions Verifier the results of the evaluation made by the Authorization Decisions Manager.
-For each Resource (document) specified within the Request message, the Authorization Decisions Manager provides an Authorization Result that shall be used by the Authorization Decisions Verifier / XDS Document Repository to determine which of the requested documents to return to the Document Consumer in response to the [ITI-43] Retrieve Document Set request, in accordance with local policies.
+For each Resource (e.g. a document) specified within the Request message, the Authorization Decisions Manager provides an Authorization Result that shall be used by the Authorization Decisions Verifier to determine which of the requested clinical data items to return to the client in response to the trigger transaction request, in accordance with local policies.
 This message relies on the XACML extension of SAML v2.0 protocol standard.
 Authorization Results are conveyed using an XACMLAuthzDecisionStatement.